-10.3.7 Event Types
+10.3.7 Event Types and Event Content

 Events are categorized in different event types.
 Events of all types are for a given state handled in the same callback function, and that function gets EventType and EventContent as arguments.
+The meaning of the EventContent depends on the EventType.

-''' The following is a complete list of event types and where they come from:
+The following is a complete list of event types and where they come from: